 The Sphere Program proceeds in three phases, all of which include mentorship.

-In Phase One, entitled “Self and Other,” students embark upon a journey to acquire a deeper understanding of oneself in relation to the world around them.
-The purpose of this phase is to answer the question: “What is it that I wish to accomplish in my life in this current phase?”
-During this stage, a student works with one of Sphere’s mentors to gain a deeper understanding of the “what” and the “whys” associated with their intentions and inclinations as well as the impact in their personal world and the community at large.
-Phase One can include assessments, personal reflection through journaling and group mentoring, communications courses, exploration of great works of literature and philosophy, and key studies in the arts, sciences and humanities – all of which are related to contemporary issues and the students’ own personal experiences.
-In this phase, students seek to identify the direction of their future studies.
+In Phase One, entitled “Self and Other,” participants embark upon a journey to acquire a deeper understanding of oneself in relation to the world around them, and seek to identify the direction of their future studies.
+The purpose of this phase is to answer the question: “What is it that I wish to accomplish at this current stage of life and why?”
+During this phase, a participant works with one of Sphere’s mentors to gain a deeper understanding of the “what” and the “whys” associated with their intentions and inclinations as well as the potential impact to their life.
+Phase One can include assessments, personal reflection through journaling and group mentoring, communication courses, exploration of great works of literature and philosophy, and key studies in the arts, sciences and humanities – all of which are related to contemporary issues and the participants’ own personal experiences.

-Phase Two is “Tool Acquisition,” and involves the attainment of interdisciplinary knowledge and skills that support the implementation of the student’s goals identified in Phase One.
-In this phase, mentors work with students to create a customized curriculum that may include any or all of the following: coursework at Sphere and other teaching institutions and organizations in the community, online learning, individual and group projects, textbook learning, and internships.
-During this phase, students work toward competency in the skills identified as necessary to support their goals.
+Phase Two is “Tool Acquisition,” and involves the attainment of interdisciplinary knowledge and skills that support the implementation of the participant’s goals identified in Phase One.
+In this phase, mentors work with participants to create a customized curriculum that may include any or all of the following: coursework at Sphere, and other teaching institutions and organizations in the community, online learning, individual and group discussions, textbook learning, projects, and internships.
+During this phase, participants work toward competency in the skills identified as necessary to support their goals.

-In Phase Three – the “Action” Phase of the program – student draw upon their continually-developing knowledge to put their passion into action by taking on a project that is a good fit for the student.
-Projects are designed and overseen by a Sphere mentor; they can be undertaken individually or by a group of students, and can be personal or public in nature.
-The idea of Phase Three is to demonstrate the student’s competency in a particular field or area of interest.
+In Phase Three – the “Action” Phase of the program – participants draw upon their continually-developing knowledge to put their passion into action by taking on a project that is a good fit for them.
+Projects are designed by the participant and their mentor, and could include input from industry professionals.
+Projects can also be undertaken individually or by a group of participants, and can be personal or public in nature.
+The idea of Phase Three is to demonstrate the participant’s competency in a particular field or area of interest.

 Upon completion of all three Phases, a student may accomplish a Sphere College Project Certificate, which is a designation of competency in their chosen area(s).